material-components/material-components-android/docs/components/TextInputLayout.md

 ### Material Styles

-To use an updated `TextInputLayout`, apply one of the updated Material styles directly to your widget in XML.
+Using `TextInputLayout` with an updated Material theme (`Theme.MaterialComponents`) will provide the correct updated Material styles to your text fields by default.
+If you need to use an updated Material text field and your application theme does not inherit from an updated Material theme, you can apply one of the updated Material styles directly to your widget in XML.

-#### Filled Box
+#### Filled Box (Default)

 Filled text fields have a solid background color and draw more attention, especially in layouts where the field is surrounded by other elements.
 To use a